TuringNPcomplete/Insurance_decisioning/README.md

 # Insurance Claim Outcome Prediction

-This project looks at a practical insurance question, ie., can we predict whether a customer will file a claim based on basic profile and policy-related information?
+This project looks at a practical insurance question: can we predict whether a customer will file a claim based on basic profile and policy-related information?

-The goal was not only to get a strong score, but also to show a clear, thoughtful workflow..
+The goal was not only to get a strong score, but also to show a clear, thoughtful workflow and then test whether the result still holds up under a more defensible evaluation setup.

 ## Project Snapshot